Yunuuuu/ggalign/README.md

 - Adding plots with `ggalign()` or `ggpanel()`, and then layer additional ggplot2 elements such as geoms, stats, or scales.

-For documents of the development version, please see
+For documents of the release version, please see
 <https://yunuuuu.github.io/ggalign/dev>.

 ## Basic example